-As a reminder, the Jackson County Utility Authority is governed by the Board of Directors which convenes open meetings on the second and fourth Mondays of each month beginning at 4:00 PM at our Administration Building Conference Room located at 1225 Jackson Avenue, Pascagoula, MS 39567.
+As a reminder, the Jackson County Utility Authority (JCUA) is a governed by a Board of Directors which convenes open meetings on the second and fourth Mondays of each month beginning at 4:00 PM at our Administration Building Conference Room located at 1225 Jackson Avenue, Pascagoula MS 39567.
 Additionally, we periodically schedule water, wastewater, laboratory, agricultural, and wildlife activities throughout the year and upon request.
 Weekly conservation activities are scheduled by the local chapter of the Audubon Society at our 1,500 acre land treatment facility.
-Our customer service number is (228) 762-0119 x-0.
+Our customer service number is (228)-761-0119 x-0.
 Visit our web page at www.jcua-ms.us.